Podcastindex-org/podcast-namespace/README.md

 <br><br>

+## Current Roadmap

+**Phase 1** - Comment period closes on `11/15/20` and tags that have good consensus will be adopted.
+Any tags withe questions, concerns or no discernable use case will be either
+              removed or booted to Phase 2.

+**Phase 2** - This phase is currently open for tag proposals and ideas.

+<br><br>

+## Tag Adoption Process

+To be adopted as an official part of the namespace, there must be consensus around a tag's usefulness and either commitment to adoption by at least 1 host and 1 app, or a recognition that the tag is already being used in the wild.

+It is ALWAYS ok to delay a tag to a future Phase if there is any concern about it.
+That is to be expected and encouraged.

+When a Phase comes to a close, there will be a full review of any tags currently open for comment and questions will be asked to gather consensus before final adoption.
+No tags will be adopted by fiat, or if there are unresolved questions.
+They will just be moved to the next Phase for further comment and refinement.

+Tags that are proposals or rough ideas should be expected to have syntax problems or typos.
+Those should be refined away as they are worked on.
+If they are not, that is a good idea that the tag in question isn't being seen as useful and should be considered for dropping.

+<br><br>

 ## Goal #1 - Eliminate Redundancy

 There is significant overlap amongst the many existing podcast namespaces.
 Each platform and publisher has created their own namespace to give their respective